Mountain Biking Trail Etiquette Refresher

+Mountain biking trail etiquette is important!
 Just because you are are riding on singletrack in the woods does not mean that you should not exhibit courteous behavior with other riders or pedestrians.
 Teaching trail etiquette to young mountain bikers is a key element of safety and good riding practices in your future biking enthusiast.

 Mountain biking has been growing a lot over the last few years.
 It’s an opportunity for young and old to come together to enjoy the great outdoors.
 However, as with any sport, there are certain rules that every rider should know and follow.
 Those rules apply to both adults and children.
 Here are a few pointers to help you teach young riders trail etiquette.

 Share The Trail When Mountain Biking

 Children often have the innocent outlook that they own the trail.
 They are often so self-absorbed in their riding and the adventure around them that they do not pay attention to where they are in relation to the trail and the surrounding environment.
 This poses a severe safety issue if the child is in the middle of the trail or on the wrong side and someone comes sailing full throttle down the trail.
 A head-on collision can occur and injuries may be sustained.
 Teach your child to share the trail with other bikers, pedestrians, and even wildlife.
 As a parent, you always have to remain vigilant to your child’s location on the trail and frequently remind the child to share the trail.
 Some paved paths have a painted divider line.
 Like in a car, always stay in your lane.